samsuh/2026-journal/README.md

 # 2026-journal

 ## 4/27/26 - Monday
-- See parents off at airport. they arrive at 1:20pm and depart around 7:35pm
+- DONE ~~See parents off at airport. they arrive at 1:20pm and depart around 7:35pm~~
+- Maybe push to tomorrow?
   - Go to gym.
 New lifting pattern; strengthen accessory first.
 Hip abductors, foot arch strengthening, open up stance; learn to use hips and glutes more than back.

 ## 4/26/26 - Sunday
 - Ask mom about 엿 for E